brycewray/hugo-site/content/posts/2022/03/using-dart-sass-hugo-sequel/index.md

 date: 2022-03-09T17:41:00-06:00
 ---

+**Important note, 2023-05-23**: I am revising this to reflect a [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2).
+{.box}

 **Note**: For a much more thorough discussion of recent [Sass](https://sass-lang.com)-on-[Hugo](https://gohugo.io) issues, please see my [previous post](/posts/2022/03/using-dart-sass-hugo/).
 This is a brief follow-up which will assume you've already read that one.
 {.box}